Baby Milestones: What Baby Will Do When

 Pulling Up to Standing

 When it’s likely to happen: Though most infants will pull themselves up to a standing position between 9 and 12 months, Altmann says it’s not unusual for it to happen even earlier — like eight months.
 “I warn parents at the six-month visit to drop the mattress down [in case] your infant pulls to stand in the middle of the night when you’re not aware that they can.
 You don’t want them to fall out!”
-You’ll also want to be aware of any furniture that baby could try to pull on that could tumble, like a top-heavy chair.
+You’ll also want to be aware of any furniture that baby could try to pull on that could tumble, like a top-heavy chair or an entertainment center.

 How to encourage it: Like with sitting, make sure baby gets lots of free-range playtime.